godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

         remove_custom_type("MyButton")

-With that done, the plugin should already be available in the plugin list at Project Settings.
-So activate it and try to add a new node to see the result:
+With that done, the plugin should already be available in the plugin list at Project Settings, so activate it as explained in `Checking the results`_.

+Then try it out by adding your new node :

 .. image:: img/making_plugins-custom_node_create.png